Magic Numbers: Hank Jones, Ron Carter, Tony Williams

 A strange career: In the late 40’s and early 50’s, Jones was everywhere in jazz, playing with the biggest stars for Norman Granz and recording about a dozen superb albums for Savoy both as sideman and leader.
 The best known Savoy records are solo and trio with Wendell Marshall and Kenny Clarke.
 You must own those albums if you love Hank Jones.
 But don’t sleep on the many Savoy dates with horns and/or Milt Jackson, either, which showcase some of the most lush pre-Bill Evans comping in jazz, a post-Strayhorn nexus of impressionism and the blues.
-It’s a collection of sides that shows Kenny Clarke at his best, too.
+It’s a collection of sides that show Kenny Clarke at his best, too.

 After Savoy, the Jones discography as a leader gets inconsistent.
-Not that he lacked for work.
+Not that he lacked for work!
 He could read anything and color it with taste, qualities that supported a long run as a studio musician.
 A group with Barry Galbraith, Milt Hinton, and Osie Johnson backed a variety of projects and can be heard alone The Talented Touch, which has a particularly memorable piano solo on “If I Love Again.”
 But “Let Me Know” from the same album is pure boogie-woogie.
-That's a surprise, because most modern jazz pianists won’t play boogie-woogie: They regard it as either anachronistic or too difficult technically.
-Indeed, “Let Me Know” is probably the only time a canonical modern jazz pianist recorded boogie for real, and shows that Jones was open to anything.
+That's a surprise, because most modern jazz pianists won’t play boogie-woogie: They regard it as either anachronistic or too difficult technically Indeed, “Let Me Know” is probably the only time a canonical modern jazz pianist recorded boogie for real, and shows that Jones was open to anything.

 “Anything” including an album of ragtime.
 Unfortunately,This Is Ragtime Now! has tack piano on most of the cuts.
 Why couldn’t Hank Jones have just recorded Scott Joplin solo on a decent piano, end of story?
 However, Ragtime Now! makes more sense than Happenings, a heavily-arranged big band album where Jones is featured on dated electric harpsichord.
 I admit the “swinging” arrangement of Bach’s B-flat fugue from WTC 1 has a kind of grim interest.

-There’s also two earlier albums of musicals with Kenny Burrell, Milt Hinton, and Elvin Jones, Porgy and Bess and Here’s Love (the latter has selections from Meredith Willson’s A Miracle on 34th Street).
-It’s always interesting to hear Elvin in different settings, and really both these discs are very good, but it’s hard not to wish that this powerful band hadn’t been caught in a more casual session like the Savoy dates.
+There’s also two albums of musicals with Kenny Burrell, Milt Hinton, and Elvin Jones, Porgy and Bess and Here’s Love (the latter featuring selections from Meredith Willson’s A Miracle on 34th Street).
+It’s always interesting to hear Elvin in different settings, and really both these discs are very good, but it’s hard not to wish that this powerful band hadn’t been caught in a more casual session like the 50'a Savoy dates.

 The unfettered Hank Jones did surface periodically in the 1960’s, like in serious collaborations with Milt Jackson.
 But mostly he was humbly in service of others, like when he accompanied Marilyn Monroe singing “Happy Birthday” to JFK.
 Many “star horn meets grandiose backdrop” projects of that decade used his talents, like both Stan Getz’s and Stanley Turrentine’s Burt Bacharach songbook albums.
 He also was in the band for Ed Sullivan, where apparently he was featured a little bit and even stood up to take the occasional bow.
-Horace Tapscott told of being impressed and influenced by the fact that a black man could hold that position on a mainstream CBS television show.
+Horace Tapscott told of being impressed and influenced by how a black man could hold that position on a mainstream CBS television show.